mackenr/mackenr/README.md

-### Welcome to my GitHub data friends, my name is Richard but my friends call me Rich :).
+### Data friends, welcome to my GitHub, my name is Richard but my friends call me Rich :)
 ---
 ### About: